2002 FIA Sportscar Championship Estoril

 The 2002 FIA Sportscar Championship Estoril was the second race for the 2002 FIA Sportscar Championship season held at the Autódromo do Estoril and ran a distance of two hours, thirty minutes.
 It took place on April 14, 2002.
+The winner was Team Oreca which completed 95 laps around the circuit and for Sports Racing 2 class the winner was Lucchini Engineering with 89 laps.

 Official results

 Class winners in bold.
 Cars failing to complete 75% of winner's distance marked as Not Classified (NC).